MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 A user has one effective policy for each policy type.
 For a given policy type, a user's effective policy is determined according to the following:

 - A policy that's directly assigned to a user takes precedence over any other policy of the same type that's assigned to a group.
 In other words, if a user is directly assigned a policy of a given type, that user won't inherit a policy of the same type from a group.
+This also means that if a user has a policy of a given type that was directly assigned to them, you have to remove that policy from the user before they can inherit a policy of the same type from a group.
-- If a user is a member of two or more groups and each group has a policy of the same type assigned to it, the user inherits the policy of the group assignment that has the highest priority.
+- If a user doesn't have a policy directly assigned to them and is a member of two or more groups and each group has a policy of the same type assigned to it, the user inherits the policy of the group assignment that has the highest priority.

 A user's effective policy is updated according to these inheritance rules when a user is added to or removed from a group that's assigned a policy, a policy is unassigned from a group, or a policy that's directly assigned to the user is removed.